DomainGroupOSS/domain-rate-limiting/README.md

 ## The RateLimitingPolicy determination process for the current RateLimitingRequest

+* If the routeTemplate or path is in its white list then it immediately returns null meaning no limit is required for the current call.

-* First it asks the developer (you) provided PolicyProvider for a policy for the current RateLimitingRequest
+* If not white listed, it asks the IRateLimitingPolicyProvider passed into it during construction for a RateLimitPolicy.

-* If the client provider returns a null or if the requestKey contained in the policy returned is whitelisted then it returns null meaning
-* no limit is required for the current call.
+* If the IRateLimitingPolicyProvider returns a null or if the requestKey contained in the policy returned is whitelisted then it returns null meaning no limit is required for the current call.

-* Client provider returns a policy with one or more call rates, then it immediatelly returns that policy to the caller.
+* If provider returns a policy with one or more call rates, then it immediatelly returns that policy to the caller.

-* If it finds a globally defined policy for the specified requestKey, specified method and specified route for current call, it returns that.
+* If not any of the above, it tries to find a globally defined policy for the specified requestKey, specified method and specified route for current call and it returns that if found.

-* If it finds a globally defined policy for the specified requestKey, all methods (*) and specified route for current call, it returns that.
+* If not any of the above, it tries to find a globally defined policy for the specified requestKey, all methods (*) and specified route for current call and it returns that if found.

+* If not any of the above, it tries to find a globally defined policy for the specified requestKey, specified method and all routes (*) for current call and it returns that if found.

-* If it finds a globally defined policy for the specified requestKey, all methods (*) and all routes (*) for current call, it returns that.
+* If not any of the above, it tries to find a globally defined policy for the specified requestKey, all methods (*) and all routes (*) for current call and returns that if found.

-* If it finds a globally defined policy for all request keys (*), specified method and specified route for current call, it returns that.
+* If not any of the above, it tries to find a globally defined policy for all request keys (*), specified method and specified route for current call and returns that if found.

+* If not any of the above, it tries to find a globally defined policy for all request keys (*), all methods (*) and specified route for current call, and returns that if found.

-* If it finds a a globally defined policy for all request keys (*), specified method and all paths (*) for current call, it returns that.
+* If not any of the above, it tries to find a globally defined policy for all request keys (*), specified method and all routes (*) for current call, and returns that if found.

-* If it finds a a globally defined policy for all request keys (*), all methods (*) and all paths (*) for current call, it returns that.
+* If not any of the above, it tries to find a globally defined policy for all request keys (*), all methods (*) and all paths (*) for current call and returns that if found.

 * Otherwise It returns null meaning no rate limiting needs to be applied.

 **Please note that in the above precedence logic flow a particular logic point is checked if